Travel.State.Gov > Legal Resources > Judicial Assistance Country Information > Taiwan Judicial Assistance Information

 Fax: +(886) 2-2162-2239

-The U.S. maintains unofficial relations with the people on Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs U.S. citizen and consular services similar to those at embassies.
+The U.S. maintains unofficial relations with the people of Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs U.S. citizen and other consular services similar to those at embassies.

 Kaohsiung Branch Office